WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentcrm-integration-with-fluenaffiliate.md

 In this guide, we'll walk you through how to connect FluentCRM with FluentAffiliate step by step.

 >[!Note]
-> Make sure both plugin FluentCRM and FluentAffiliate are installed and activated on your website.
+> Make sure both the FluentCRM and FluentAffiliate plugins are installed and activated on your website.

 ## Enable FluentCRM in FluentAffiliate

+First, let's enable the integration to get the two plugins working together.
-Once FluentCRM is active, go to the **FluentAffiliate Dashboard**.
-In the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.
+1. Once FluentCRM is active, go to the **FluentAffiliate Dashboard**.
+2. From the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.

-Inside the Integration Settings, you'll see a list of available integrations.
-Look for **FluentCRM** in this list.
-To enable the integration, click on the **toggle** button next to FluentCRM.
+3. You will see a list of available integrations.
+Find **FluentCRM** in this list and click the **toggle** button next to it to turn it on.

 Your **FluentCRM** integration with **FluentAffiliate** is now active, allowing you to automate affiliate-related email marketing tasks.